xuankimtran/docs-1/pages/katalon-studio/docs/create-test-suite.md

       <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/create-test-suite/retry-2-times.png" width=85%>

-   Since Test cases 3 and 5 have the same test result pattern that fails intermittently, these test cases are likely to be flaky that need further investigation.
+   Since Test cases 3 and 5 have the same pattern of intermittent failure, these test cases are likely to be flaky tests that need further investigation.

    **Consolidate Reports**